-- School Coordinator: A current English or theater teacher at your school.
-This person acts as a liaison between the school and ESU National.
-We recommend that each School Coordinator have at least one Co-Coordinator. - Master of Ceremonies (at least 1): The MC will narrate the school competition to the audience (provide introductory remarks, introduce judges, announce the winners, etc.). - Judges (at least 3): Judges should be professionals with expertise in Shakespeare studies, production or education.
-The School Coordinator and/or Co-Coordinator may invite teachers, actors, directors and school officials to judge the competition.
+- School Coordinator: A current English or drama teacher at your school.
+This person acts as a liaison between the school and the local ESU branch.
+We recommend that each school coordinator have at least one co-coordinator. - Master of Ceremonies (at least 1): The MC will narrate the school competition to the audience (provide introductory remarks, introduce judges, and announce the winners). - Judges (at least 3): Judges should be professionals with expertise in Shakespeare studies, production or education.
+The school coordinator and/or co-coordinator may invite teachers, actors, directors and school officials to judge the competition.
 You are allowed to use your school's faculty. - Judges' Liaison (1): This person should be familiar with the judges and the Judge Handbook.
-This role may be filled by the School Coordinator or one of the Co-Coordinators.
+This role may be filled by the school coordinator or one of the co-coordinators.